Watertown, FL

 Housing & Living

 People in Watertown, FL have an average commute time of 14.9 minutes, and they drove alone to work.
-Car ownership in Watertown, FL is approximately the same as the national average, with an average of 2 cars per household.
+Car ownership in Watertown, FL is lower than the national average, with an average of 1 car per household.

 Property